Ly0n/awesome-robotic-tooling/README.md

 * [decanstructor](https://github.com/JWhitleyAStuff/decanstructor) - The definitive ROS CAN analysis tool
 * [kvaser_interface](https://github.com/astuff/kvaser_interface) - This package was developed as a standardized way to access Kvaser CAN devices from ROS
 * [canmatrix](https://github.com/ebroecker/canmatrix) - Converting CAN Database Formats .arxml .dbc .dbf .kcd
+* [autosar](https://github.com/cogu/autosar) - A set of python modules for working with AUTOSAR XML files

 ### Sensor and Acuator Interfaces